Coronavirus Quarantines Will Be Good for Memes

-The spread of the sickness that we lnow as coronavirus, or COVID-19, is worrying for a host of reasons.
+The spread of the sickness that we know as coronavirus, or COVID-19, is worrying for a host of reasons.
 It’s easily transmittable and 20 times more lethal than the flu, but on top of the virus itself, its rapid spread has revealed the limits of the ability of governments and state institutions to deal with pandemic scenarios.
 The White House is scrambling, the markets are in free fall, and you’re not even allowed to touch your own face.

 But here’s an upside: what if this is good for memes?
 I’m not talking about memes and internet jokes about the virus itself, though it has provided a wellspring of material there as well: YouTubers pretending to have the virus; thousands upon thousands of web-native nihilistic posts along the lines of “I can’t wait for the virus to kill me” litter social media, in the same performative, pessimistic way that people talk about climate change or asteroids that might send us the way of the dinosaurs.
 Dark subjects make for potent meme material in that hazy area between sincere and ironic.